 Rice is so popular in Japan that rice cookers are found in most kitchens.
 Sadly, the Japanese eat a lot more white rice than brown.
 Sushi rice is merely short-grained white rice that’s rinsed thoroughly and cooked with a bit less water than usual.
 This causes the rice to bind up together, which makes it perfect for nori rolls.
 It’s also possible to prepare short-grain brown rice this way.
 The rice won’t stick together was well as if it were white, but your nori rolls will be much more healthful.

-Vegan Japanese Dishes
+Popular Vegan Japanese Dishes

 Here are some of the most common dishes in Japan that are either always vegan or easy to prepare that way: